kyren/piccolo/README.md

 * An actual cycle detecting, incremental GC similar to the one in PUC-Rio Lua 5.3
+* A basic Lua bytecode compiler
-* Lua is compiled to VM bytecode similar to PUC-Rio Lua's, and there are a complete set of VM instructions implemented (minus bitwise mathematical operators).
+* Lua source code is compiled to a VM bytecode similar to PUC-Rio Lua's, and there are a complete set of VM instructions implemented (minus bitwise mathematical operators).
 * Most of the core Lua language works (currently only missing bitwise mathematical operators).
 Some tricky Lua features that currently work:
   * Real closures with proper upvalue handling